-The valuation allowances as of March 4, 2017 and February 27, 2016 apply to the net deferred tax assets of the Company.
-The Company maintained a valuation allowance of \$226,726 and \$212,023, which relates primarily to state deferred tax assets at March 4, 2017 and February 27, 2016, respectively.
+The valuation allowances as of March 3, 2018 and March 4, 2017 apply to the net deferred tax assets of the Company.
+The Company maintained a valuation allowance of \$896,800 and \$226,726, which relates primarily to state deferred tax assets at March 3, 2018 and March 4, 2017, respectively.
+The primary driver of the increase for fiscal 2018 resulted from the Pennsylvania tax law change which caused a substantial increase to the state net operating loss carryforwards, which required an offsetting increase in valuation allowance.

-8. Accounts Receivable
+9. Accounts Receivable

 The Company maintains an allowance for doubtful accounts receivable based upon the expected collectability of accounts receivable.
-The allowance for uncollectible accounts at March 4, 2017 and February 27, 2016 was \$30,891 and \$32,820 respectively.
+The allowance for uncollectible accounts at March 3, 2018 and March 4, 2017 was \$25,134 and \$30,891 respectively.
 The Company's accounts receivable are due primarily from third-party payors (e.g., pharmacy benefit management companies, insurance companies or governmental agencies) and are recorded net of any allowances provided for under the respective plans.
 Since payments due from third-party payors are sensitive to payment criteria changes and legislative actions, the allowance is reviewed continually and adjusted for accounts deemed uncollectible by management.

-9. Medicare Part D
+10. Medicare Part D